fllaryora/mpi-test/README.md

 mpi-test
 ========

-test for first run mpich2 program
+Well this is a programm is to test mpi the main functions. when you install for first time mpich2 (or openmpi)

+Happy-HPC!!